-TELEPHONE: EMAIL: EMAIL: FEDERAL ID NO.: CITY, STATE, ZIPCODE: FP#/PROJECT NO.: e bidder/applicant certifies that Good Faith Efforts have been taken to promote RFP/Contract.
-Please see Page 2 for additional requirements and document BIDDER/APPLICANT IS REQ UESTING (check all that apply): MBE Waiver - A waiver of the MBE goal for this procurement is requested.
+TELEPHONE: EMAIL: FEDERAL ID NO.: CITY, STATE, ZIPCODE: FP#/PROJECT NO.: M/WBE participation pursuant to the M/WBE goals set forth under this submission instructions. e bidder/applicant certifies that Good Faith Efforts have been taken to promote RFP/Contract.
+Please see Page 2 for additional requirements and documen BIDDER/APPLICANT IS RE(QUESTING (check all that apply): MBE Waiver - A waiver of the MBE goal for this procurement is requested.
 WBE Waiver - A waiver of the WBE goal for this procurement is requested.
-Total Partial% Total Partial% (check here if subcontractor or supplier is not certified M/WBE, but an a Subcontractor/Supplier Name: ding ESD Certification application for certification has been filed with Empire State Development) Date of application filing: PREPARED BY (Signature): DATE: COMPLY WITH THE M/WBE REQUIREMENTS SET FORTH UN AND THE ABOVE REFERENCED SOLICITATION.
-FAILURE T RESULT IN A FINDING OF NONCOMPLIANCE AND/OR PROPO · NAME OF PREPARER: FOR AUTHORIZED USE ONLY TITLE OF PREPARER: REVIEWED BY: TELEPHONE: WAIVER GRANTED ☐ YES ☐ NO ☐ TOTAL WAIVER ☐ PARTIAL WAIVER EMAIL: ☐ ESD CERTIFICATION WAIVER ☐ NOTICE OF DEFICIENCY ☐ CONDITIONAL WAIVER COMMENTS:
+Total Partial% Total Partial% (check here if subcontractor or supplier is not certified M/WBE, but an a Subcontractor/Supplier Name: application for certification has been filed with Empire State Development) Date of application filing: PREPARED BY (Signature): DATE: COMPLY WITH THE M/WBE REQUIREMENTS SET FORTH UN NAME OF PREPARER: FOR AUTHORIZED USE ONLY TITLE OF PREPARER: REVIEWED BY: TELEPHONE: WAIVER GRANTED ☐ YES ☐ NO ☐ TOTAL WAIVER ☐ PARTIAL WAIVER EMAIL: ☐ ESD CERTIFICATION WAIVER ☐ NOTICE OF DEFICIENCY ☐ CONDITIONAL WAIVER COMMENTS: